swiftcoder2020/milestone_project_1/README.md

 and also my LinkedIn account if they wish to connect with me via a new and secure way of opening a new tab.

+9. Tested both the left and right arrow icons within the carousel in that it functions correctly to the next image slide.

+10. Tested the button within the carousel to ensure that it leads the users to a new secure tab and that the correct website loads up which is related to the specific project worked on.
+As I clicked on the button I had realised that this didn't function as it was supposed to, therefore a quick fix was to apply some simply HTML code so that it can open up in a new tab as described.